mrcjkb/haskell-tools.nvim/README.md

 }
 ```

-* The full list of defaults [can be found here](./lua/haskell-tools/config.lua)
+* The full list of defaults [can be found here](./lua/haskell-tools/config.lua).
-* To view all available language server settings (including those not set by this plugin), run `haskell-language-server generate-default-config`
+* To view all available language server settings (including those not set by this plugin), run `haskell-language-server generate-default-config`.
 * For detailed descriptions of the configs, look at the [haskell-language-server documentation](https://haskell-language-server.readthedocs.io/en/latest/configuration.html).

 ### How to disable individual code lenses